Arduino Cantafora: Biography

-Graduated at the Politecnico di Milano, he became renowned for his paintings with Renaissance influence, inspired by Giorgio de Chirico.
+Cantafora graduated from the Politecnico di Milano.
+He became renowned for his paintings with Renaissance influence, inspired by Giorgio de Chirico.
 He became acquainted with Aldo Rossi, of whom he was a pupil.

 In the 1990s, he designed scenery for operas: Perseus and Andromeda at La Scala (1991) and Mozart's Don Giovanni in Aix-en-Provence (1993).

 He has taught at Yale University, IUAV, Accademia di Architettura di Mendrisio, and the Swiss Federal Institute of Technology in Lausanne (EPFL).

 He is naturalized as a Swiss citizen.